stackery/wild-rydes-workshop/01-frontend.md

 git clone <YOUR_PROJECT_URL>
 ```

-If you browse the contents of the project directory you will notice the repository has a scaffold for the _PopulateFrontendContent_ Function resource in _src/populateFrontendContent_
+If you browse the contents of the project directory you will notice the repository has a scaffold for the _PopulateFrontendContent_ Function resource in _src/PopulateFrontendContent_

 ```
 $ tree stackery-wild-rydes
 stackery-wild-rydes/
 ├── src
-│   └── populateFrontendContent
+│   └── PopulateFrontendContent
 │       ├── README.md
 │       ├── index.js
 │       └── package.json